kristapsdz/rpki-client/README.md

 anchor files also have a number of additional constraints imposed in [validate.c](validate.c):

-- the certificate must be self-signed (attached public key must also be the signing key)
+- the certificate must be self-signed
 - the public key must match the one given in the TAL file
-- it must have an SKI (subject key identifier) and either an empty or matching AKI (authority key identifier)
+- it must have an SKI (subject key identifier)
 - the SKI must be unique in the set of all parsed certificates (trust anchors and otherwise)
 - must not specify a CRL resource